fletchjp/MERG-Arduino-Software/TestDisplay/LiquidCrystalIO/MEGATaskIntegrationCBUS/Readme.md

 ## MEGATaskIntegrationCBUS

 Adding a CBUS interface using code from CANCMDDC work.

+I have made a start to adding the CBUS codes.
+I will not yet put in the long message code although that will be useful.

+I need to decide what events to send and receive.

+### Previous notes

 I have worked on this to have good integration of the display with the other tasks.